Inference on multiple quantiles in regression models by a rank-score approach: Introduction

-The strategy of applying quantile regression across various quantiles and making inferences about the effects of covariates without addressing multiple testing issues is a common oversight in various disciplines.
+This practice, however, leads to a multiple testing problem~\citep{goeman2014multiple}, where performing $K$ separate tests increases the risk of false discoveries if $p$-values are not adjusted to control family errors such as familywise error (FWER) or false discovery rates.
+Although this issue is partially well understood from a statistical perspective, it is frequently overlooked in empirical applications: researchers often apply quantile regression across multiple quantiles and draw inferences on covariate effects without explicitly addressing multiple testing concerns.
 Numerous examples can be found in studies spanning markets~\citep{wang2012computing}, biology~\citep{agarwal2019quantile}, management~\citep{bien2016study,karimi2024r}, economics~\citep{fousekis2005demand,falk2012quantile}, public health~\citep{juvanhol2016factors}, health~\citep{cheah2022malaysian}, education~\citep{bassett2002quantile}, energy~\citep{cheng2020quantile}, and climate~\citep{chamaille2007detecting}.
 This widespread practice highlights a methodological gap, emphasizing the need for the field to develop and apply rigorous statistical methods that properly account for multiple comparisons and ensure the validity of the findings~\citep{ioannidis2005most}.

+Within the quantile regression literature, the multiplicity issue is rarely addressed explicitly and, when it is, researchers typically rely on conservative adjustments such as Bonferroni or Holm corrections.
+To the best of our knowledge, only \cite{mrkvicka2023globalquantileregression} propose a multiple testing procedure specifically tailored to this framework; however, their approach has some theoretical limitations and demonstrates shortcomings regarding type I error control in their simulation study.
+We thus focus on the problem of testing the evidence of a covariate effect across multiple quantile levels, where the levels form a finite set of quantiles $\{\tau_1, \dots, \tau_K\}$.